dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 A crucial part of working with dbt atop Snowflake is ensuring that users in development environments and/or service accounts in deployment to production environments have the correct permissions to take actions on Snowflake.

-The roles and associated permissions in Snowflake can be customized to fit your company's requirements and fine-tune access to database objects in your account.
+You can customize roles and associated permissions in Snowflake to fit your company's requirements and fine-tune access to database objects in your account.
 See [Snowflake permissions](/reference/database-permissions/snowflake-permissions) for more information about customizing roles in Snowflake.

 :::